Corporate & Commercial

 Take-aways: The obvious point is to manage your company effectively to avoid compulsory strike off, or to ensure all assets or potential assets have been properly considered if applying to dissolve the company.
 However, if the company has been dissolved, any application to restore must be made within 10 years, and ideally six years if it relates to property now bona vacantia.

 We are frequently instructed in respect of applications to restore a company and are happy to assist.
-Please contact Robin Gist, Alison Antill or Charlotte Tomlinson, or your usual contact at Ferbrache & Farrell, for any advice on this issue.
+Please contact Robin Gist, or Charlotte Tomlinson, or your usual contact at Ferbrache & Farrell, for any advice on this issue.